stefaanc/psconsole/README.md

 ## For Further Investigation

 - Monitor evolution of the `PSReadLine` version 2.0.0 module
-- Add script to set the console font and font-size
+- Find way that works in Windows 10, to set the console font and font-size using a script